stef/opaque-store/man/opaquestore.md

 the threshold is matched.
-Note however if any of the servers that did not participate in the forced update will participate in later operations will corrupt later operations, so you might want to remove those servers from your config.
+Note however if any of the servers that did not participate in the forced update will participate in later operations will corrupt later operations, so you might want to remove those servers from your config, or block access to them.

 ```sh
 $ echo -en 'password\ntoken2update' | opaquestore force-update <keyId>